tojatos/NKM/README.md

 Make sure that in the Main Game scene IsTesting is not selected in Game Starter object.

-Warning: the game may not work properly on Windows due to a bug with directory names.
-This will be fixed after decoupling (Soon&trade;)
+Warning: git-lfs must be installed to pull everything correctly!

 ## Future

-Right now I am focused on decoupling and writing tests.
+Right now I am focused on multiplayer mode and writing tests.
-In the future I'd like to add multiplayer mode, support for mobile devices, better documentation for contributing and a website.
+In the future I'd like to support for mobile devices, better documentation for contributing and a website.